zhonghan721/tp/docs/DeveloperGuide.md

 The `Customer` model,

-* stores the customer data i.e, the customer address, phone, email and address.
+* stores the customer data i.e, the customer id, the customer address, phone, email and address.

 ### Storage component